owenzlz/PAL4VST/README.md

        --out_vis_file img_with_pal.jpg
 ```

-- A Snippet of Inference Code
+- Alternatively, a Snippet of Inference Code
 ```bash
 from utils import *
 from PIL import Image